-She has appeared in cases involving serious violence (violent disorder, offensive weapons, “acid attacks”, domestic abuse and grievous bodily harm), fraud, sex, drugs, and proceeds of crime.
-She has particular experience in representing vulnerable and young clients, including experience with expert reports, intermediaries, ground rules hearings and video-linked cross examination.
+She has appeared in cases involving serious violence (violent disorder, offensive weapons, “acid attacks”, and grievous bodily harm), fraud, sex, drugs, and proceeds of crime.
+She has particular interest in representing vulnerable and young people, including experience with expert reports, intermediaries, ground rules hearings and video-linked cross examination.

 Aimee also has a practice in inquiries and inquests.
-She is currently part of the counsel team to the Dame Linda Dobbs Review into Lloyds Banking Group and has a keen interest in financial crime.
+She is currently First Junior to Counsel to the Chair of the Dame Linda Dobbs Review, the review is considering whether issues in relation to HBOS Reading were investigated and appropriately reported by Lloyds Banking Group.
 Aimee was also instructed in the Undercover Policing Inquiry as part of the counsel team to the Inquiry.
 She was junior counsel to the Inquest Touching Upon the Death of Ellie Butler, led by Adam Wiseman QC.
 She is regularly instructed by government departments in advisory matters, including on matters of human rights law.